jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 **Matters that relate to decisions to renew licences**

 ### 133 Renewal of licences where relevant local alcohol policy exists
-(1) In considering whether to renew a licence, the licensing authority or licensing committee concerned must not take into account any inconsistency between a relevant local alcohol policy and—
-  (a) the renewal of the licence; or
-  (b) the consequences of its renewal.
+A licensing committee or the licensing authority may— (a) decline to renew a licence if it considers that renewing the licence would be inconsistent with any policy set out in the relevant local alcohol policy relating to a matter specified in section 77(1)﻿(a) to (d):
-(2) The licensing authority or licensing committee concerned may impose particular conditions on any licence it renews if— (a) there is any relevant local alcohol policy; and (b) it considers that the renewal of the licence, or the consequences of the renewal of the licence, without those conditions imposed on it would be inconsistent with the policy.
+  (b) impose conditions on any licence it renews if it considers that the renewal of the licence, or the consequences of the renewal of the licence, without those conditions would be inconsistent with the relevant local alcohol policy.

 ### 134 Licensing committee may decide certain application on papers
 The licensing committee may decide an application for renewal of a licence on the papers if there are no reports opposing renewal, or objections.